 Advancements in medical technologies and refinement of surgical approaches ensure that patients can benefit from better outcomes with shorter recovery times and lower rates of prosthesis failure.
-Even in young patients a prosthesis can last a lifetime.
-Unfortunately in some cases the implant bearing can become worn and may need to be replaced.
+Even in young patients, an artificial knee can last a lifetime.
+Unfortunately, in a few cases, there are implant failures or the implant bearing can become worn and may need to be replaced.
 This is unlikely to occur before 15-20 years.

-Failure of a previous knee replacement may result from a combination of repetitive movement, poor bone health, loss of muscle or ligament strength.
+Failure of a previous knee replacement or special implants may result from a combination of repetitive movement, poor bone health and loss of muscle or ligament strength.
 Persistent infection can also require implant exchange.
-The three most common causes include:

-- Components break due to wear and tear
+- Components break due to wear and tear.

 - While infection is rare, complex revision surgery is required when it does occur.